setmy-info/java-low-io/src/site/markdown/DISCUSS.md

 To summarize, this project aims to simplify the implementation of non-standard protocols by providing a graph-based framework that enables reusable, modular, and maintainable solutions.
 The focus will initially be on Java, with potential for future expansion based on community input.

+Initial base structure, skeleton and PoC can be done by me and my team.

 # Feedback Request